 Parents who are uncertain about who to contact, should seek advice from the School office or the Clerk to the governing body.

 If the concern or complaint is not resolved at the informal stage parents may choose to put the complaint in writing and pass it to the Headteacher, who will be responsible for ensuring that it is investigated appropriately.
 If the complaint is about the Headteacher, the complaint should be passed to the Clerk to the governing body, for the attention of the Chair of the governing body.

 Any review of the process followed by the School will be conducted by a panel of three members of the governing body.
 This will usually take place within ten school days of the receipt of the request to review.

 The review will normally be conducted through a consideration of written submissions, but reasonable requests to make oral representations will be considered sympathetically.

-If you are not satisfied with the response from the governing body you can contact the Secretary of State for Education via the DFE Helpline on 0370 000 2288.
+If parents are not satisfied with the response from the governing body, they can contact the Secretary of State for Education via the DFE Helpline on 0370 000 2288.

 The School’s full complaints procedure may be viewed here.